MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/Walkthroughs/walkthrough-planning-supplies-automatically.md

   - "sv-se"
 ---
 # Walkthrough: Picking and Shipping in Basic Warehousing
-In [!INCLUDE[navnow](../ApplicationDesign/includes/navnow_md.md)], the outbound processes for picking and shipping can be performed in four ways using different functionalities depending on the warehouse complexity level.
+In FIX INCLUDE HERE<!--FIX INCLUDE HERE<!--[!INCLUDE[navnow](../ApplicationDesign/includes/navnow_md.md)] --> -->, the outbound processes for picking and shipping can be performed in four ways using different functionalities depending on the warehouse complexity level.

 |Method|Inbound process|Bins|Picks|Shipments|Complexity level \(See [Design Details: Warehouse Setup](../ApplicationDesign/design-details-warehouse-setup.md)\)|
 |------------|---------------------|----------|-----------|---------------|--------------------------------------------------------------------------------------------------------------------|